yusukeaso-astron/plotastrodata/README.md

 ```bash
 pip install plotastrodata
 ```
-The following is the way for manual installation.
-The file example.py will help to find how to use this package.
+The following is the way to install plotastrodata manually.
+The file example.py will help you find out how to use this package.
 ```bash
 git clone https://github.com/yusukeaso-astron/plotastrodata
 cd plotastrodata
 python example.py
 ```
-To keep the package updated, type the command below in the directory plotastrodata, always before you use.
+To keep the package updated, always type the command below in the directory plotastrodata before you use it.
 ```bash
 git pull
 ```
-Also, setting the path in .bashrc (or .zshrc etc.) will be useful.
+Also, setting the path in .bashrc (or .zshrc, etc.) will be useful.
 ```bash
 export PYTHONPATH=${PYTHONPATH}:/YOUR_PATH_TO/plotastrodata
 ```